-We stock 100% Natural Hand Harvested local Wild Rice.
-Net weight per bag is 16 ounces and cost $9.99 for one bag or 5 bags for $46.99.
+We stock 100% Lake Grown Wild Rice.
+Net weight per bag is 16 ounces and cost $18.99 each or 3 for $45.00.
 We ship wild rice within the United States.

 For more information on purchasing Wild Rice, call us at 715-656-3116 or e-mail us.